-What is the impact of the choice of deciduous tree species on daylight, visual comfort, dynamic shading, and energy utilization of an office building?
+What is the impact of the deciduous tree species choice on daylight, visual comfort, dynamic shading, and energy utilization?
+(Competition Winner)

 What is this graphic showing?
 Describe the different parts of the graphic and how it communicates the data.